Vehmloewff/value2bytes/readme.md

 # Value2Bytes

+> I built this before I know that CBOR existed.
+Use that instead.
+For a Deno wrapper, see [Dtils](https://github.com/Vehmloewff/dtils) `cborEncode` and `cborDecode`.

 A simple pair of functions that turn a js value that can be sterilized into a `Uint8Array` and then back again.

 ```ts